Vccccc/mynote/程序员的自我修养/note.md

 - -s:  Displays the entries in symbol table section of the file, if it has one.
 - -S: Displays the information contained in the file's section headers, if it has any.

+## nm
-## nm list symbols from object files
+nm: list symbols from object files
 Options:

 ## c++filt